tedsluis/openshift-backup/README.md

 ## Example

-A backup of a single namespace (tokens, keys, certificates, password, etc removed from secrets):
+A backup of a single namespace (tokens, keys, certificates, password, etc will be replaced by a comment in the object files):
 ````
 $ ./ose-backup.sh --namespace=my-app --remove-secrets=true
 unchanged object: 1         my-app         build                           my-app-10